-If you rent or otherwise do not own your residence, you may be asked to provide written evidence that you have received all permissions necessary for Google Fiber to perform installation services.
+If you rent or otherwise do not own your residence, you represent and warrant that you are authorized by the property owner to order Google Fiber installation, and you acknowledge that you may be asked to provide written evidence that you have received all permissions necessary for Google Fiber to perform installation services.
 If Google Fiber incurs any costs or losses, including attorneys’ fees, because you did not get the necessary authorization(s) for Google Fiber to install the equipment required for the Services, you are responsible for reimbursing Google Fiber for those costs or losses.

 Acceptance of these Terms does not guarantee that Google Fiber will install or provide any Services.
 We may need a separate agreement with you or your landlord in order to install the Services.

-You may be charged a fee in connection with the construction of the equipment necessary to deliver the Services.
+Sometimes we may need to charge a fee in connection with the construction or installation of your network connection (“construction fee” or “installation fee”).
+We will only charge you if we notify you of a construction or installation fee during the online sign-up process.
 Google Fiber may allow some users to pay construction fees in installments.
 If you cancel or make certain changes to your Service plans, or your Services are otherwise terminated due to failure to comply with these Terms, before you have paid the entire construction fee, you agree to pay the outstanding construction fee balance as of the date of such change, cancellation or termination.
 Construction fees are subject to change.

 Google Fiber Equipment

 Google Fiber may provide or rent various pieces of equipment to you in connection with the Services.
-If you lose or damage this equipment after installation, Google Fiber may charge you a fee for replacement equipment.
+In some cases, to use the provided equipment, you will need to review and agree to terms of service governing use of the equipment.
+If you lose or damage this equipment after installation, Google Fiber may charge you a fee for replacement equipment (see Fee Schedule).
 Equipment fees are subject to change.

 Unless explicitly stated otherwise on our website, Google Fiber owns all equipment provided by Google Fiber in connection with the Services.
 From time to time, Google Fiber may offer you equipment that you may purchase in connection with the Services under separate terms to be provided with such equipment.

 You authorize Google Fiber to install software upgrades on any equipment provided by Google Fiber.
-You also agree not to use the Google Fiber equipment for any purpose other than using the Services.
+You also agree not to use the Google Fiber-owned equipment for any purpose other than using the Services.

 Using Google Fiber Services